 Students also have the option of beginning study of Serbian/Croatian or Slovene.

-The year abroad is divided between Russia, where you will participate in a study or combined study and work placement, and China, where you will also concentrate on studying the languages.
+The year abroad is divided between Russia, where you will participate in a study placement at one of our partner universities or a language school, and China, where you will also concentrate on studying the languages.
 Students benefit from the chance to spend a semester at the University of Nottingham’s campus in Ningbo, China.
-Tuition fees for all approved courses in Russia are covered by the Department of Russian and Slavonic Studies.

 Through this module you’ll develop a high level of Russian language skills, both written and spoken.
 The written skills include English-Russian and Russian-English translation, business Russian, summaries and creative writing in Russian.
 Oral presentations d year abroad.
 You’ll also cover advanced grammar topics of Russian.
 You will spend three hours per week in practical classes and workshops.